Icecreambobcat/2024-IST-T1/README.md

 Honestly for me the best way to run and keep up to date is just to `git clone` the repo and `git pull` whenever you want to update.
 Do be sure though to maintain a copy of `save.dat` to keep your progress.

+[Here's](https://www.icloud.com/freeform/02cHPE95WhLR1DRTar9rz-5xw) a link to see the approximate story layout for the game and any upcoming expansions.
+This story and any other characters present are my intellectual property, and reuse without written permission is prohibited.

 ## How do I run the game?

 Don't worry, I planned around this being a bit of a pain to mark and release, so I included dedicated scripts and programs to help run the code.